 Undecided whether to purchase a single family home or condominium?
 Things you should know about condominium ownership.

 Pros and Cons Condominium Ownership

 There are great perks when owning a condominium.
 Most condominium complexes have amenities such as swimming pools, spas, clubhouse, tennis courts gate & 24-hour security.
 Luxury complexes have the above in addition to the concierge, valet, doormen, libraries, fitness center, conference room, cabana and more.
 In West L.A. and Beach Cities, high rise condominiums offer city, marina, ocean and or mountain views.
 Single-family homeowners rarely have the benefits of combined amenities and views as some condominium complexes.
 Buying Condominium vs Buying Single Family Home Pros Cons.

 Less Living Space

-Condominium generally have less living space than a single family home.
+Condominiums generally have less living space than a single family home.
 Not all homeowners want a lot of living space.
 West Los Angeles condominium living space can vary from 800 sq. ft to 2,000 sq. ft.
 Bedrooms can vary from one to three bedrooms.
 Bathrooms vary from one to three baths.

 Condominium exterior maintenance is the responsibility of the homeowner association.
 Many condominium owners enjoy being freed from exterior maintenance.
 No landscaping, pool or spa maintenance.
 Landscaping and all amenity maintenance responsibility of HOA.

 Most condominium complexes have subterranean parking.
 Spaces can vary from one to two space.
 Spaces can be side-by-side or tandem.
-Single family homeowners have detached or attached garages.
+Single-family homeowners have detached or attached garages.